Submissions

 6. Synopsis (optional)

 NOTE: we do not accept excerpts from larger works, such as chapters from novels, novellas, novellettes, or other works.
-Additionally, we do not recommend submitting flash fiction, microfiction, or other works shorter than 1,000 words.
+Additionally, we do not recommend submitting flash fiction, microfiction, or other works shorter than 2,000 words.
 If you only have flash or microfiction to submit, then please feel free to do so.
 However, keep in mind that we are a short story writing workshop and do not focus on flash or microfiction.

 E-Mail Submission Guidelines

-File Format: we accept submissions in Microsoft Word 2013-2016 (DOCX), Adobe Portable Document Format (PDF), and Microsoft Word 2003-2007 (DOC).
+File Format: we accept submissions in Microsoft Word 2013-2016 (DOCX) and Microsoft Word 2003-2007 (DOC).
+If you only have a Portable Document Format (PDF) file available, we will accept it, but it's not preferred.

 File Name: please use the following naming convention when submitting files: